joehrz/Generative_3DNet/README.md

 - **Benchmark on Baseline Datasets**
   Validate on other point-cloud datasets (e.g., ShapeNet or agricultural data) to confirm generalization.
 - **Improve Logging/Visualization**
-  Enhance real-time monitoring, add 3D shape visualizations, or integrate with TensorBoard to compare models.
+  Enhance real-time monitoring, add 3D shape visualizations, or integrate with TensorBoard to compare models.# Updated Thu Jul 10 07:45:14 CDT 2025